nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/ScheduledTaskJob.md

 ![Create-A-New-Task](/Pictures/Taskscheduler-2.png)

-6) Assign a task to the logged-in user to be executed with the highest privileges:
+6) Assign a task to the local Administrator to be executed with the highest privileges:

 ![Create-A-New-Task-2](/Pictures/Taskscheduler-3.png)